 What is Acupuncture?

 Traditional acupuncturists understand health in terms of a vital force or energy called “Qi” (pronounced “chee”) which circulates between the organs along channels called meridians.
-Qi energy must flow in the correct strength and quality through each of these meridians and organs for health to be maintained.
+Qi energy must flow in the correct strength and quality through these meridians and organs to maintain health.

 The acupuncture points are located along the meridians and provide one means of altering the flow of Qi.
-Acupuncture treatments also include at times the use of moxibustion and cupping.
+Acupuncture treatments also include, at times, moxibustion and cupping.

 What can Acupuncture Treat?

-The following is a list of conditions for which Acupuncture can prove beneficial in the alleviation of symptoms but also, in some cases, resolution of the condition.
+The following is a list of conditions for which Acupuncture can prove beneficial in the alleviation of symptoms but also, in some cases, resolution of the disease.

 Source: World Health Organisation PDF